Cornell Companies

 Cornell Companies (NYSE:CRN) was an American corporation that operated correctional facilities, contracting them to state and local governments.
 The company's headquarters were located in Houston, Texas.
 On August 12, 2010, Cornell was acquired by the GEO Group.

 History

-Cornell Companies, through predecessor entities, began operations of juvenile facilities in 1973, adult-community-based programs in 1974, and adult secure facilities in 1984.
-In 1996, Cornell Companies was officially incorporated in the State of Delaware as a consolidated entity.
-By 2010, Cornell had established long-standing relationships with a number of significant federal and state customers, including a nearly 20-year relationship with the Bureau of Prisons in its Adult Secure division and a 35-year relationship with the Bureau of Prisons in its Adult Community-Based division.
-Also, in Cornell's Abraxas juvenile division, more than 70% of revenue was sourced from customers over 15+ years.
-Cornell had significant contracts with the Departments of Corrections in the states of Alaska, California, Colorado, Mississippi and Arizona.
+Cornell Companies, a corporation with roots in predecessor entities, commenced its operations within the juvenile facilities sector in 1973, followed by the establishment of adult-community-based programs in 1974 and adult secure facilities in 1984.
+The company was officially incorporated in Delaware as a consolidated entity in 1996.
+As of 2010, Cornell had fostered enduring relationships with several federal and state customers.
+Cornell maintained an almost two-decade association with the Bureau of Prisons in their Adult Secure division and a 35-year affiliation with the Bureau of Prisons in the Adult Community-Based division.
+Furthermore, Cornell held significant contracts with the Departments of Corrections in various states, including Alaska, California, Colorado, Mississippi, and Arizona.

 Business segments

-Cornell Companies offered a diverse portfolio of services in structured and secure environments through three operating divisions:
+Cornell Companies was a corporation that specialized in a diverse range of services within secure and structured environments, operating through three distinct divisions: